featured image

 Selecting the right KPIs should be dynamic, including ongoing evaluation and adaptation.
 We recommend reviewing them regularly, such as quarterly or annually, to ensure the insights they provide are as fresh and relevant as possible.

-It is therefore important to define the end goal and look at which KPIs will help you get there, and which teams are responsible for each.
-This will provide a roadmap to achieving the business goals and, ultimately, success.
+Therefore, it is important to define the end goal and examine which KPIs will help you achieve it and which teams are responsible for each.
+This will provide a roadmap to achieving the business goals and success.

 When your KPIs have been selected, it’s important to make sure you can track and measure them effectively.
-Lots of tools and systems that can be deployed, depending on the goals and requirements of the business.
+Lots of tools and systems can be deployed depending on the goals and requirements of the business.
 Here are some examples:

 • Spreadsheets: Such as Microsoft Excel, Google Sheets